rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 If X ⊇ Y then X → Y.

 #### Augmentation Rule ($IR_2$)
-The augmentation is also called as a partial dependency.
+The augmentation is also called a partial dependency.
 In augmentation, if X determines Y, then XZ determines YZ for any Z.

 If X → Y then XZ → YZ.

 #### Transitive Rule ($IR_3$)
-In the transitive rule, if X determines Y and Y determine Z, then X must also determine Z.
+In the transitive rule, if X determines Y and Y determines Z, then X must also determine Z.

 If X → Y and Y → Z then X → Z.